 You can call the [NEMT NAME] [Monday through Friday, 7:30 a.m. to 5:30 p.m.].
 Leave a message if you can’t call during business hours.
 Call [NEMT NAME] if you have any questions or ride changes.
 When you don’t show up.
 A “no-show” is when you aren’t ready to be picked up on time.
 Your driver will wait at least 15 minutes after the scheduled pick-up time before leaving.
 We may restrict your future rides if you have too many no-shows.

 Having a restriction means we might limit the number of rides you can make, limit you to one driver, or require calls before each ride.
 If your ride is denied.
 You will receive a call to let you know that your ride is denied.
 All denials are reviewed by two staff members before sent to you.
-If your ride is denied, we will mail you a Notice of Adverse Benefit Determination (NOABD) within 72 hours of the decision.
+If your ride is denied, we will mail you a denial letter within 72 hours of the decision.
 The notice states the rule and reason for the denial.

 You can ask for an appeal with [CCO Name] if you do not agree with the denial.
 You have 60 days from the date of the denial notice to request an appeal.
 After the appeal, if the denial stands you also have the right to request a State hearing.